Diocese of Ozieri

 The Diocese of Ozieri (Dioecesis Octeriensis o Othierensis) s a Latin Church diocese of the Catholic Church in Sardinia, Italy.
 It is a suffragan of the metropolitan Archdiocese of Sassari.

 History

-The historical Diocese of Bisarchio was in the province of Sassari, district of Nuoro, with the episcopal residence at Ozieri.
+The historical Diocese of Bisarchio (Bisarchensis, Gisarchensis) was located in the province of Sassari, district of Nuoro, with the episcopal residence at Ozieri.
 The first bishop mentioned is Costantino Madrone (c.
 1102), who was succeeded in 1116 by Bishop Pietro.
 The cathedral was built in 1153.
 The bishop's residence changed several times, to Giracle, and again to Ardera.

+In 1170, Archbishop Alberto of Torres (Sassari) presided over a provincial synod, in which the bishop of Bisarchio, Giovanni Thelle, participated.

+In 1350, the Doria family of Genoa ceded their rights in Sardinia to the kings of Aragon.
+Peter IV of Aragon nominated Fra Francesco, the guardian of the Convent of Castellón (diocese of Gerona), to be bishop of Bisarchio; he was approved by Pope Clement VI, and became the first Franciscan bishop in Sardinia.

+In 1495, King Ferdinand II of Aragon submitted to Pope Alexander VI a plan for the diminution in the number of dioceses in Sardinia, and the consolidation of several of the dioceses, many of which were suffering financial difficulties.

-In 1503, at the death of Fra Calcerando, bishop of this see, Bisarchio was incorporated into the diocese of Alghero.
-The diocese was reestablished by Pope Pius VII in his Bull of 9 March 1803, and given to Giannantioco Azzei, in 1819 archbishop of Oristano, his native place.
+In 1503, at the death of Bishop Calcerando of Bisarchio, the diocese of Bisarchio was incorporated into the diocese of Alghero.

+Reestablishment of diocese of Bisarchio

+The diocese was reestablished by Pope Pius VII in his Bull, "Divina Disponente," of 9 March 1803.

+Eighteen months later, Giannantioco Azzei was appointed the first bishop of the restored diocese.
+In 1819, he was transferred to the archdiocese of Oristano, his birthplace.

 The episcopal residence was then definitely transferred to Ozieri.

 The change of name took place in 1915.